-People tend to define themselves and others by the enduring traits (patterns of behavior, emotion, motivation, and thoughts) that differentiate them.
-In this course, we survey theory and research that has accumulated over the years, which has explored the root causes and consequences of individual differences in personality, as well as the malleability of personality.
-In so doing, I expect that you will gain a better understanding of the nature of personality - where it comes from and what it's consequences are, potentially gaining a better understanding of yourself and others.
+In this course, develop your knowledge of theory and research that has explored the root causes and consequences of individual differences in personality, as well as the malleability of personality.
+In so doing, I expect that you will gain a deeper understanding of the nature of personality - where it comes from and what it's consequences are, potentially gaining a better understanding of yourself and others.
+You will additionally learn about the emerging challenges and controversies in the field of personality psychology.